rwhetten/DeepSeqAnalysis/docs/source/transcriptome-analysis.rst

 Objective
 *********

 The objective of this session is to introduce participants to the additional complexity of analyzing transcriptomes by deep sequencing, above the already complex process of analyzing genome structure.
 RNA transcripts vary both in abundance, in primary sequence, and in the outcome of splicing processes.
 All these types of variation can have important biological effects, and may be of interest in a "transcriptomics" experiment.
+Annotation is the process of describing functional elements in genomes, including regions that are transcribed and processed into various kinds of functional RNA molecules.
+Messenger RNAs that encode proteins are an abundant class of functional RNA molecules, but by no means the only one - long non-coding RNAs, microRNAs, ribosomal RNAs and transfer RNAs are other important classes of functional RNA molecules.